MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/web-mobile-app.md

    You can create a custom HTML landing page with a sign-in button.
 The landing page can be designed to have any information about your organization or training program.
 When user selects login, you can direct them to our sign-in flo,w and on successful login, users will shown the My Course Page.

 2. Mark all the course as admin only by following the below steps
-   * Login to Management portal as an administrator with access to the courses
+   * Sign in to Management portal as an administrator with access to the courses
    * Select the Course and click More (…)
    * Select Edit course
-   * In ‘Learner Enrollment’ options select ‘Only admin can enroll learners’
+   * In Learner Enrollment options, select **Only admin can enroll learners**

 ### Can learners create their own lesson plans?